holoviz/holoviz/doc/governance/org-docs/CHARTER.md

 **4.1 Resignation**.
 Written notice of resignation to the Steering Committee.

 **4.2 Unreachable Member**.
 If a member is unresponsive at its listed handle for more than three months the Steering Committee may vote to remove the member.
 The vote will be by simple majority of the reachable and vote-participating committee members.

-**4.3 Steering Committee Chair term**.
-Unless removed, Steering Committee Chair may be for life, as long as they adhere to the Organization's policies, including the [trademark policy](./TRADEMARKS.md), the [antitrust policy](./ANTITRUST.md), and the [code of conduct](./CODE-OF-CONDUCT.md).
-The Chair may step down by issuing their resignation at any time.

 ## 5. Trademarks